 the most recent edition to the Black Belt

 Pictured with his Certificate, Black Belt,

 A Small fee is charged when Students Pressure-Test

-Gradings, as any money raised is spent specifically
+the Gradings, as any money raised from the

 Some Martial Arts Centres quickly grade students